danielreidy7/french-form-refactor/README.md

 button.
 If ever a user would need it, it would be on page load, so we saved some scrolling time here!

 A note on typography: Some will argue that having small text will be an accessibility issue.
-In my experience anyone who is going to be effected by small typography is already usign the paper forms.
+In my experience anyone who is going to be effected by small typography is already using the paper forms.